openvinotoolkit/openvino/docs/ops/matrix/Einsum_7.md

            [3.0, 6.0, 9.0]]])
 ```

-Aside a lower case label, ellipsis `...` can be used as a label in a subscript to cover broadcasted dimensions.
+In addition to a lower case label, ellipsis `...` can be used as a label in a subscript to cover broadcasted dimensions.
 Each input subscript can contain at most one ellipsis.
 For example, the ellipsis in input subscript `a...bc` for five rank tensor covers
 the second and third dimensions.
 In case ellipsis presents in input subscripts for several operands, the dimensions covered by the ellipsis
 must be broadcastable to satisfy numpy broadcasting (or multidirectional broadcasting) rules available in